-Figure 4.3.2-1: Radiated and conducted reference points for BS type 1-H
+Figure 4.3.2-1: Radiated and conducted reference points for IAB type 1-H

 Radiated characteristics are defined over the air (OTA), where the operating band specific radiated interface is referred to as the Radiated Interface Boundary (RIB).
 Radiated requirements are also referred to as OTA requirements.
 The (spatial) characteristics in which the OTA requirements apply are detailed for each requirement.